fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 ### Pool Configuration

-You can change the number of lanes displayed on the scoreboard through the context menu:
+You can change the number of lanes displayed on the scoreboard and lane numbering through the context menu:

 1. Right-click on the scoreboard
 2. Select "Pool Configuration"
-3. Choose either "8 Lanes" or "10 Lanes"
+3. Choose either "8 Lanes" or "10 Lanes" to set the number of visible lanes
+4. Select "Lane Numbering" and choose either "Standard (1-10)" or "Alternative (0-9)" to set the lane numbering style

 ## OBS Integration